abenedetti27/email-regex-tutorial/Develop/gist-template.md

 Bracket expressions, exemplified by [a-z], provide a concise way to define character sets within the email validation regex /^(a-z0-9_.-)+@([\da-z.-]+).([a-z.]{2,6})$/.
 They specify allowable characters for different segments of the email address.
 Bracket expressions contribute to the regex's readability and serve as a powerful tool for defining and constraining character sets.

 ### Greedy and Lazy Match
+The email validation regex's quantifiers (+ and {2,6}) exhibit a default greedy behavior, attempting to match as many characters as possible.
+This ensures comprehensive validation but may lead to longer matches.
+Understanding and using lazy matching (quantifiers followed by ?) when appropriate can optimize the regex, preventing excessive matching and enhancing performance without sacrificing accuracy.

 ### Boundaries
+While not explicitly defined in the email validation regex /^(a-z0-9_.-)+@([\da-z.-]+).([a-z.]{2,6})$/, understanding boundaries is crucial for refining the validation process.
+Word boundaries (\b) can be employed to ensure that the email address is distinct and not part of a larger string.
+Incorporating boundaries enhances the precision of the regex in identifying valid email addresses within a given context.

 ### Back-references